zhixuanli/zhixuanli.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

 I received my Ph.D. degree at <a href="http://idm.pku.edu.cn/">National Engineering Research Center of Visual Technology</a>, <a href="https://www.pku.edu.cn/">Peking University</a> in 2023, supervised by Prof. <a href="https://idm.pku.edu.cn/info/1017/1040.htm">Tiejun Huang</a> and Assoc.
 Prof. <a href="http://www.vie.group/ttj">Tingting Jiang</a>.
-I received my B.S. degree from <a href="http://www.tju.edu.cn/">Tianjin University</a> in 2018, supervised by Assoc.
+I received my B.E. degree from <a href="http://www.tju.edu.cn/">Tianjin University</a> in 2018, supervised by Assoc.
 Prof. <a href="http://aiskyeye.com/">Pengfei Zhu</a> and Prof. <a href="http://cic.tju.edu.cn/faculty/jindi/index.htm">Di Jin</a>.

 My research interests include computer vision and deep learning, especially in the fields of instance segmentation, 3D reconstruction, and 2D/3D object detection.